Extension Associate Professor/Specialist, Youth & Family Education and Policy

 In spite of giving his parents a really hard time, Malcolm has been caring for and about families for over 30 years.
 He is a former staff member of the renowned Menninger Foundation where he worked closely with his mentor, pioneering psychiatrist Karl Menninger, M.D., in developing education programs for adults serving abused, neglected, behaviorally challenged and adjudicated children.
 Malcolm also developed the Peaceful Intervention Program and Realistic Parenting, two training programs that have received national distribution.
 He has also responded to over 200 cases of youth violence in schools and communities throughout the U.S. and Canada.
 He is a senior consultant to many organizations including the U.S. Army Family Advocacy program and the Center for School Safety.

-Recent research led by Dr. Smith has included the NH Child Support Guidelines Economic Reivew study and the NH Work and Family Life Survey.
+Recent research led by Dr. Smith has included the Courage to Care Project, the NH Child Support Guidelines Economic Reivew study and the NH Work and Family Life Survey.
 Dr. Smith's landmark research on the use of physical restraint of children in juvenile facilities is in publication with the Journal of Child Welfare.
-In addition, Dr. Smith is currently writing a book entitle "The Meanest Generation: How we can stop our young people's civility and compassion crisis."
+His book, "The Peaceful Intervention Program" was adopted by over 13 states as an alternative to teaching physical restraint in youth service programs.
+In addition, Dr. Smith is currently writing a book entitled "The Meanest Generation: How we can stop our young people's civility and compassion crisis."

 In his spare time, Malcolm loves playing old time music on clawhammer banjo and the mandolin and is a fixture at local music gatherings.

 Smith, M., Kalinowski, M., & Baughman, R. (2009) New Hampshire Child Support Guidelines Review, Concord, NH.
-New Hampshire Division of Child Support
+New Hampshire Division of Child Support, New Hampshire Dept of Health and Human Services

 Smith, M. (2010) Understanding Bullying: A curriculum for parents, educators and professionals Durham, NH.
 UNH Cooperative Extension